Acquisitions and Collections Development

 Introduction

-Collection development and acquisitions have become significantly more complex with the rise of electronic resources.
+Collection development and acquisitions have become more complex with the rise of electronic resources.
 In contrast to the more linear acquisition processes of print resources, electronic resources require different contractual and technological considerations.
 Librarians now must navigate issues like differing licensing agreements and the complex technologies involved in handling electronic resources like ebooks, journal articles, databases, etc. This shift from print to electronic has fundamentally transformed collection workflows.
 As Martin et al. (2009) highlight:

 As much as we would like to think our primary concerns about collecting are based on content, not format [emphasis added], e-resources have certainly challenged many long-established notions of how we buy, collect, preserve, and provide access to information (p.
 217).